International Alphabet of Sanskrit Transliteration: Usage

 The Indian National Library at Kolkata romanization, intended for the romanisation of all Indic scripts, is an extension of IAST.

+History

+The Tenth International Congress of Orientalists, held at Geneva on 10 September 1894, adopted the following notations:

+For the short e and o, the Committee also recommended the use of ĕ and ŏ, respectively.

 Inventory and conventions

 The IAST letters are listed with their Devanagari equivalents and phonetic values in IPA, valid for Sanskrit, Hindi and other modern languages that use Devanagari script, but some phonological changes have occurred: